danielelotito/danielelotito/README.md

 ### Hey there! 👋

-I'm a PhD candidate at the University of Pisa, soon (March 2025) joining IBM Dublin Research Lab as a permanent researcher after two successful research internships at IBM.
+I'm a Research Scientist at IBM Research Europe and a PhD candidate at the University of Pisa.
+I joined IBM Dublin Research Lab as a permanent researcher in March 2025 after two successful research internships at IBM.
 My work lies at the intersection of theoretical physics, statistics, and machine learning, with hands-on experience in large language models and computational biology.
-This space hosts both my personal projects and companion repositories for my research papers.
+This space is linked to my research activity at IBM and also hosts both my personal projects and companion repositories for my research papers.

 #### 🔍 Looking to explore?
 - Browse my [Google Scholar profile](https://scholar.google.com/citations?user=hbCDbioAAAAJ&hl=en) to see if our research interests align